Social Science covers a range of subjects and skills at Years 7 to 13.

 Business/Economics takes the best parts of two subject areas to give students a wide overview of the business-economic world.
 Economics is covered first to understand how price controls demand and supply and how government, producers and consumers react to external shocks.
 Then students study the basic marketing mix to help them run their own business, which they do after writing a business plan covering: finance, operations, human resources and marketing.

-Digital Media Studies engages students in actively exploring, understanding, creating and enjoying the media and media products.
+Media Studies engages students in actively exploring, understanding, creating and enjoying the media and media products.
 In learning about the media and its links with society, media studies empowers students to become active citizens who are critical and creative thinkers.
-Digital Media Studies enables students to put theory into practice in their own media production, engaging them in a creative activity which increases personal confidence and practical skills.
+Media Studies enables students to put theory into practice in their own media production, engaging them in a creative activity which increases personal confidence and practical skills.
 Students have the opportunity to work cross curricular with Digital Technology curriculum in the use and producgtion of moving image technologies.

 Geography looks at mapping,sustainability, extreme natural events, urban studies, Amazonia, coastal studies, planning an event and global studies.

 History includes the causes and consequences of major modern events and the emergence of new nations such as Vietnam.
 Level three delves into Elizabethan intrigue, sex, war and politics.
 Media studies cover both digital media as well as film and print media.
-Digital Media Studies covers developments in the gaming industry and website development.
+Media Studies also covers developments in the gaming industry and website development.